MurdochITSociety/MITSBot/README.md

 :birthday: Allow Discord members to register their birthdays with the bot, and announce any birthdays at 8AM each day.

-:dog: Send dog and cat pictures on request.
+:dog: Send dog, cat, and a variety of animal pictures on request.

 :book: Offer a list of studying resources to Discord members by demand.